ncatlab/nlab-content/pages/5/3/1/1/1135/content.md

 The axioms of a _semi-abelian_ category are supposed to capture the properties of the categories of [[group]]s, [[ring]]s without unit, [[algebra]]s without unit, Lie algebras, as nicely as the axioms of an [[abelian category]] captures the properties of the category of abelian groups and of modules.

 +--{: .query}
 [[Mike Shulman|Mike]]: Why only rings without units (that is, rngs)?
-What important properties do the above listed examples share that are not shared by rings with units?
+Intuitively, what important properties do the above listed examples share that are not shared by rings with units?
 =--